 I don't own the computers that host the World of Royalty sites; instead, I use hosting services provided by third parties.
 In addition, on my blogs I use software that I did not write myself.
 The hosts and software may be placing and/or reading browser cookies when you visit a World of Royalty site.
 As I said above, you can block cookies if you want; the sites should still work well enough.

 About Blogs & Comments

-When you leave a comment on the World of Royalty blog, you will be asked for a name and email address.
+If you choose to leave a comment on one of the World of Royalty blogs, you will be asked for a name and email address.
 You don't have to give your real name (in fact, I encourage you to use a made-up screen name), and it's OK to use an imaginary email address, too.
 Your IP address will also be recorded if you leave a comment.
 All of this information will be kept indefinitely along with your comment and can be used to block spammers and trolls.